Newton numbers, vanishing polytopes and algebraic degrees: Manifestations of the Newton numbers

-\begin{definition} The number $e^{\As'}_ {\As}$ is called the \textbf{Euler obstruction} of the set $\As$ at its face $\As'$. \end{definition}
+\begin{definition} The number $e^{\As'}_{\As}$ is called the \textbf{Euler obstruction} of the set $\As$ at its face $\As'$. \end{definition}

-See e.g. \cite[Example 1.24 and Example 1.26]{Es10} for an illustration of the combinatorial definitions.
+See e.g. \cite[Examples 1.24 and 1.26]{Es10} for illustrations of these combinatorial definitions.
 Euler obstructions of sets have the following geometric meaning.

-\begin{proposition}\cite{MT11} The Euler obstruction of the set $\As \subset \Z^k$ at its face $\As'$ equals $(-1)^{\dim \As-\dim \As'}$ times the Euler obstruction of the toric variety, corresponding to $\As$, at a point of its orbit, corresponding to $\As'$. \end{proposition}
+\begin{proposition}\cite{MT11} The Euler obstruction of the set $\As \subset \Z^k$ at its face $\As'$ equals $(-1)^{\dim \As-\dim \As'}$ times the Euler obstruction of the toric variety corresponding to $\As$ at a point in the orbit corresponding to $\As'$. \end{proposition}

-\begin{definition} A set $\As$ is called \textbf{smooth} at its face $\As'$ if $\pi_{\As'} (Conv(\As)) \setminus \pi_{\As'}(Conv(\As \setminus \As'))$ is a unimodular simplex. \end{definition}
+\begin{definition} A set $\As$ is called \textbf{smooth} at its face $\As'$ if $\pi_{\As'} (\conv(\As)) \setminus \pi_{\As'}(\conv(\As \setminus \As'))$ is a unimodular simplex. \end{definition}

 \begin{remark} By the definition of the Euler obstruction, its value is $1$ on the smooth stratum.
-The projective toric variety corresponding to the set $\As$ is smooth at the orbit corresponding to its face $\As'$ if and only if the set $\As$ is smooth at $\As'$ and $\As' \cap \Z^n = \text{aff}(\As') \cap \Z^n$ (see e.g. \cite[Chapter 5, Theorem 3.16.]{GKZ94}).
-However, it is straightforward to verify (e.g., combinatorially) that $e^{\As'}_{\As} = (-1)^{\dim \As - \dim \As'}$ for any smooth face $\As'$ of $\As$. \end{remark}
+The projective toric variety corresponding to the set $\As$ is smooth at the orbit corresponding to its face $\As'$ if and only if the set $\As$ is smooth at $\As'$ and $\As' \cap \Z^n = \text{aff}(\As') \cap \Z^n$ (see e.g. \cite[Theorem 3.16 from Chapter 5]{GKZ94}).
+However, one can verify combinatorially that $e^{\As'}_{\As} = (-1)^{\dim \As - \dim \As'}$ for any smooth face $\As'$ of $\As$. \end{remark}